Freelancing and AI: Tools and Approaches You Actually Need to Learn

 "Write me a proposal."

-A better prompt would be:
+A better prompt:

 "Write a clear, friendly freelance proposal for a small business owner who needs a five-page website.
 Include a short introduction, project understanding, deliverables, estimated timeline, pricing placeholder, and next steps.
 Keep the tone professional but not stiff."